ASX ‘blockchain’ system to open new digital horizons, exec says

 Public blockchains, by way of contrast, are focused on the problem of trust, he said.
 That comes at the cost of efficiency because “nobody trusts anyone”.
 “Today everyone trusts ASX,” Hiom said.
 “Nobody worries about whether ASX is going to add up the number of BHP shares and get the right number.”

 ASX will support two main methods of interacting with the CHESS replacement.
-One will be through operating a node, which initially will be offered only to clearing and settlement participants.
+One will be through operating a node.
 A second will be using messages in a similar fashion to current interactions with CHESS.
 ISO 20022 messages can be sent via ASXNet or SWIFTNet.
 (A third option for what ASX describes as “low volume users” will be a browser-based system.)

 Every ASX customer currently participating in its development sandbox ahead of the new system’s launch is looking at both traditional messaging and node integration, Hiom told Computerworld.